POWERS HALL ACADEMY

 A well-structured and consistent set of procedures will be supportive to new members of staff, covering teachers and new pupils.

 All behaviour improvement at Powers Hall concentrates on raising self-esteem, encouraging self-discipline and engendering a community identity.
-The existence of an Inclusion Team with members of staff with responsibility for the development of behaviour systems and procedures is an indication of the importance attached to this area.
+The existence of a Behaviour Team, with special responsibility for the development of behaviour systems and procedures, is an indication of the importance attached to this area.

 Every Child Matters